VardhanSuroshi/VLSI-Physical-Design-Flow/README.md

 ### 3.Characterization Flow

-To perform charcterzation  [GUNA tool](https://www.paripath.com/Products/Guna)  is used :
+To perform characterzation  [GUNA tool](https://www.paripath.com/Products/Guna)  is used :